SafeExamBrowser/seb-server/docs/institution.rst

 - The name is mandatory and must be unique within the SEB Server application.
 - The url-suffix is optional and defines a suffix that can be used within the browser URL to access the SEB Server within this institution.
 The institution logo and theme will then be shown.
 - The logo upload where a image can be uploaded to be used as logo for the institution.

-The logo ideally should have dimension around 300 pixel width and 80 pixel height to fit well into the logo section of the page.
+.. note:: The logo ideally should have a dimension around 300 pixel width and 80 pixel height
+          to fit well into the logo section of the page.
+Currently only .png, .jpg and .jpeg image-files are supported.

 .. image:: images/institution/list.png
     :align: center